Rate Locks, Points, and Buydowns: What Spokane Buyers Are Most Confused About Right Now

 A temporary buydown lowers the payment for the first year or two of the loan, usually using seller credits.
 After that period, the payment adjusts back to the full rate.

-These can be useful tools—but only when they’re used intentionally.
+These can be useful tools, but only when they are used intentionally.

 Temporary buydowns tend to make the most sense when:

-There’s a clear plan for the future, such as refinancing or increased income
+• There is a clear plan for the future, such as refinancing or increased income.

-They aren’t a shortcut or a guarantee.
-They’re simply one option among many.
+They are not a shortcut or a guarantee.
+They are simply one option among many.

 Why This Matters in the Spokane Market Right Now